jukieCheung/jukieCheung.github.io/_pages/about.md

 Researh Intrest
 ======
-My current research interests focus on the interaction design of a universal auricular acupressure device (embodied non-intelligent) and the automatic segmentation of knee joint images combined with radiomics analysis (disembodied intelligence).
+My current research interests focus on the interaction design of a general auricular acupressure device (embodied non-intelligent) and the automatic segmentation of knee joint images combined with radiomics analysis (disembodied intelligence).

 News
 ======